adam-kennedy/adam-kennedy/README.md

 - 👋 Hi, I’m @adam-kennedy
-- 👀 I’m interested ...
+- 👀 I’m interested in most things that fall under the ecological data domain, including wireless communication across a mountainous landscape.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to incorporate python and R codebase into the GCE Toolbox for Matlab.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Drupal 7 to 9-10 migrations.
 - 📫 How to reach me @gravelpants (IG), @ridingscience (Twitter)

 <!---